-The module will include online lectures on: critical consideration of the quantitative and qualitative research methods, secondary data sources and ethical issues concerned with researching older people in society; issues around diverse lifestyles in later life and their implications for old-age support; poverty and social exclusion in old age; ageing in a multi-racial and multi-ethnic society; researching 'hard to reach' groups; conducting research in care homes; how ageing is structured by gender and ethnicity; work and retirement; negotiation of social care; and end of life care and dying.
-The module will also include a session on 'Tips on Writing a Project Proposal'.
+The module will include: critical consideration of quantitative and qualitative research methods, secondary data sources and ethical issues concerned with researching older people in society; issues around diverse lifestyles in later life and their implications for old age; methodological issues around measuring pension protection and satisfaction with services; researching 'hard-to-reach' groups; conducting research in care homes; ethical approaches to research on end of life care; use of ethnography and observation to understand old-age support; and achieving research impact.
+The module will also include a session on 'Tips on Writing a Project Proposal Presentation'.

 Learning and Teaching

 Teaching and learning methods

 Online lecture and tutor-led triggers for discussion boards, student discussion boards, and independent study.
 Designing a research proposal.
 Developing presentation skills.

 1 individual PowerPoint presentation (accompanied by audio commentary)